thealinivan/ml-augmentation/README.md

                 - Apply Convolutional Neural Networks with 10 epochs setting and display the results in the terminal window
                 - ML duration: aprox 1-2 min

-* Note that **every time the code is runned**, it is required to **load data** (option 1) and **augment data** (option 2) before running the machine learning processes.
+Note that **every time the code is runned**, it is required to **load data** (option 1) and **augment data** (option 2) before running the machine learning processes.
 Altough images are saved to files, this is just for reference.
 The data that is used for the program logic is kept in variables until program termination.

 ## Files anf Folders description and requirements

 **Source folder**
- - sensibile structure of folders, subfolders and python files)
+ - sensibile structure of folders, subfolders and python files
- - img folder contains 2 sub folders, carton and plastic
- - The program is reliant on .jpg image data in these sub folders named, 0.jpg, 1.jpg.. etc)
+ - The program is reliant on .jpg image data in **img** folder, in its subfolders (carton and plastic)

 **Folders:**
 - img, noise, color and mixed represents the folders where the main images datasets reside
+- each folder has 2 subfolders, **carton** and **plastic**
+- each subfolder contains images named 0.jpg, 1.jpg etc

 **Python files:**
 - main.py handles the program logic according to the selected menu options